ebu/ebu-tt-live-toolkit/docs/source/conversion.rst

 EBU-TT part 3 uses fonSize in 3 datatypes: cells, pixels and percentage.
 EBU-TT-D uses percentage fontSize only and prohibits pixels.

+Percent values relate to the parent element or the cell size.

 In order to be converted the sizes need to be translated from pixels/cells to percentages.
-Percentages vs. pixels/cells

-The relationship between parent and child element is important when percentages are used as the child modulates the computed fontSize of the parent container, however it is an override when it comes to the other 2 types.
-In order to be converted an absolute size needs to be calculated.
+The relationship between parent and child element is important when percentages are used becuase the child modulates the computed fontSize of the parent container.
+However, it is an override when it comes to the other two data types.
+In order to be converted, an absolute size needs to be calculated.
 According to TTML the computed fontSize value is an absolute value such as pixel.
-This poses a problem of the ``tts:extent`` attribute of the ``tt:tt`` element not always being available to us. ``ttp:cellResolution`` is available, because it has a default value and ``ttp:pixelAspectRatio`` is available as it has a default value.
+This poses a problem because the ``tts:extent`` attribute of the ``tt:tt`` element is not always available to us.
+But ``ttp:cellResolution`` and ``ttp:pixelAspectRatio`` are available because they have a default value that is available.

 Percentages and the EM square
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~